For more information send us an email or phone 1-866-358-2966.

 Our goal is to reduce vaccine-preventable diseases by improving vaccine coverage for all San Diegans.
 Our tools are disease investigation/control, education, community collaboration, assessment, school law and the San Diego Immunization Registry.
 Relevant California Health and Safety Code Sections include 120100-122420, 120325-120380 and 120400-120435.

-IIn the U.S, flu season occurs in the fall and winter.
-The CDC
+In the U.S, flu season occurs beginning in the fall and lasts

-other locations throughout the County during the fall and winter
+throughout the County during the fall and winter months, and later.

 Hepatitis A Outbreak in San Diego County is Officially Over